 - Tūrangawaewae the sense of place and belonging - recognition and incorporation of the identity of the place, the context and the core elements that comprise the Through context and site analysis, the following elements should be used to reflect the appropriateness of the development to its location: landmarks and features, historic heritage, the character and quality of the existing built and natural environment, historic and cultural markers and local stories. - Integration recognition of the need for wellintegrated places, infrastructure, movement routes and networks, spaces, land uses and the natural and built environment.
-These elements should be overlaid to provide an appropriate form and pattern of use and development. - 3.
-Connectivity the provision of efficient and safe high quality, barrier free, multimodal connections within a development, to surrounding areas, and to local facilities and services, with emphasis at a local level placed on walking, cycling and public transport as more sustainable forms of - Safety recognition and incorporation of Crime Prevention Through Environmental Design (CPTED) principles in the layout and design of developments, networks and spaces to ensure safe, comfortable and attractive places. - Choice and diversity ensuring developments provide choice and diversity in their layout, built form, land use housing type and density, to adapt to the changing needs and circumstances of the population. - Environmentally sustainable design - ensuring that the process of design and development minimises water and resource use, restores ecosystems,
+These elements should be overlaid to provide an appropriate form and pattern of use and development. - Connectivity the provision of efficient and safe high quality, barrier free, multimodal connections within a development, to surrounding areas, and to local facilities and services, with emphasis at a local level placed on walking, cycling and public transport as more sustainable forms of - Safety recognition and incorporation of Crime Prevention Through Environmental Design (CPTED) principles in the layout and design of developments, networks and spaces to ensure safe, comfortable and attractive places. - Choice and diversity ensuring developments provide choice and diversity in their layout, built form, land use housing type and density, to adapt to the changing needs and circumstances of the population. - Environmentally sustainable design - ensuring that the process of design and development minimises water and resource use, restores ecosystems, safeguards mauri and maximises passive solar gain. - 7.
+Creativity and innovation supporting opportunities for exemplar approaches to infrastructure and urban form to lift the

 Good urban design underpins the development concept in the ODP.
+The application is supported by an Urban Design Statement.